Primary and secondary education in Germany

 How long is the average school day in Germany?

 Each class runs for about 45 to 50 minutes.
-There are breaks for food and socialising, but there's usually no need for a cafeteria because school ends at around lunchtime.
+There are breaks for food and socializing, but there's usually no need for a cafeteria, because school ends at around lunchtime.